OISF/suricata/doc/userguide/rules/differences-from-snort.rst

      content:".php?sign="; http_uri; pcre:"/^[a-zA-Z0-9]{8}$/UR";

--  With Snort you can't combine the “relative” PCRE option ('R') with other buffer options like normalized URI ('U') – you get a syntax error.
+-  With Snort you can't combine the "relative" PCRE option ('R') with other buffer options like normalized URI ('U') – you get a syntax error.

 ``tls*`` Keywords
 ------------------